-- (i) How information flows through the entity's information system, including how: - Transactions are initiated, and how information about them is recorded, processed, corrected as necessary, incorporated in the general ledger and reported in the financial statements; and - Information about events and conditions, other than transactions, is captured, processed and disclosed in the financial statements; - (ii) The accounting records, specific accounts in the financial statements and other supporting records relating to the flows of information in the information system; - (iii) The financial reporting process used to prepare the entity's financial statements, including disclosures; and - (iv) The entity's resources, including the IT environment, relevant to (a)(i) to (a)(iii) above; - (b) Understanding how the entity communicates significant matters that support the preparation of the financial statements and related reporting responsibilities in the information system and other components of the system of internal control: (Ref: Para.
-A144-A145) - Between people within the entity, including how financial reporting roles and responsibilities are communicated; - (ii) Between management and those charged with governance; and - (iii) With external parties, such as those with regulatory authorities:
+(i) How information flows through the entity's information system, including how: a.
+Transactions are initiated, and how information about them is recorded, processed, corrected as necessary, incorporated in the general ledger and reported in the financial statements; and with the applicable financial reporting framework.
+(Ref: Para.
+A146) b.
+Information about events and conditions, other than transactions, is captured, processed and disclosed in the financial statements; (ii) The accounting records, specific accounts in the financial statements and other supporting records relating to the flows of information in the information system; (iii) The financial reporting process used to prepare the entity's financial statements, including disclosures; and (iv)) The entity's resources, including the IT environment, relevant to (a)(i) to (a)(iii) above; (b) ma sta info derstanding how the entity communicates significant atters that support the preparation of the financial atements and related reporting responsibilities in the ormation system and other components of the system internal control: (Ref: Para.
+A144-A145) (i) Between people within the entity, including how financial reporting roles and responsibilities are communicated; (ii) Between management and those charged with governance; and (iii) With external parties, such as those with regulatory authorities;